21 GitHub Actions

 ::use_github_action("shiny-deploy") usethis

-✔ Adding '^\\.github$' to '.Rbuildignore'
+✔ Adding "*.html" to .github/.gitignore.

-✔ Saving 'r-lib/actions/examples/shiny-deploy.yaml@v2' to '.github/workflows/shiny-deploy.yaml'
+✔ Saving "r-lib/actions/examples/shiny-deploy.yaml@v2" to .github/workflows/shiny-deploy.yaml.

 This example workflow file is designed to deploy a Shiny application to a server.
 We’re going to make a few changes to shiny-deploy.yaml